benhmoore/game-design-astral/README.md

 ## Member Contributions

 ### Ben Moore
+- Player character
-- Player character, camera, and projectile implementation
+- Projectile implementation
+- Camera system
 - Sound effects and music
 - Batteries

-## Katelyn Jett
+### Katelyn Jett
 - Enemy AI for the idle, wander, and chase states
 - Hitboxes and Hurtboxes that look to collision layers